Ninoy Aquino: 1978 election, bypass surgery

 In 1978, from his prison cell, Aquino was allowed to run in the 1978 Philippine parliamentary election.
-As Ninoy's Liberal Party colleagues were boycotting the election, he formed the Lakas ng Bayan party.
-The party had 21 candidates for the Metro Manila area, including Ninoy himself.
-All of the party's candidates, including Ninoy, lost the election.
+As Ninoy's Liberal Party colleagues were boycotting the election, he formed the Lakas ng Bayan, an umbrella coalition of opposition parties and individuals.
+The party had 21 candidates for the Region VI-A (Metro Manila) area, including Ninoy himself.
+While initially agreeing to the boycott due to "the government already [having] the forces in its command and the entire machinery of politics which [they] do not have," Aquino later changed his mind and opted to take part in the elections to have the chance to "talk to the people," having been imprisoned for almost six years at that point.

+On March 10, 1978, he was entitled to one television interview on GTV's Face the Nation, hosted by Ronnie Nathanielsz with panelists Enrique Romualdez of the Daily Express, Reynaldo Naval of the Times Journal and Teddy Owen of Bulletin Today.
+The interview proved to a startled and impressed populace that imprisonment had neither dulled his "rapier-like tongue" nor dampened his fighting spirit.
+According to Aquino, he wanted to give the people a vehicle to express their frustration or their anger and to serve as a fiscalizer in the Interim Batasang Pambansa.
+He further justified his candidacy in Metro Manila instead of his home province of Tarlac as to submerge his popularity, with a victory meaning that the opposition of win, instead of himself just winning.
+However, all of the party's candidates lost the election, with Aquino being the best-performing opposition candidate, ranking 22nd in the 21-seat at-large contest.

 In mid-March 1980, Aquino suffered a heart attack, mostly in a solitary cell.
 He was transported to the Philippine Heart Center, where he suffered a second heart attack.
 ECG and other tests showed that he had a blocked artery.
 Philippine surgeons were reluctant to do a coronary bypass, because it could involve them in a controversy.
 In addition, Aquino refused to submit himself to Philippine doctors, fearing possible Marcos "duplicity"; he preferred to go to the United States for the procedure or return to his cell at Fort Bonifacio and die.